magento/merchdocs/src/catalog/sources.md

 title: Sources
 ---

-The _Sources_ section lists the sources from which the product can be distributed.
+The **Sources** section lists the sources from which the product can be distributed.
 It is used to assign and unassign sources as well as manage the quantity and availability of the product.
+The **Sources** section is displayed if there are more than 2 sources, if there is only one source, this section is not displayed for creating a product.
 For more information about sources, see [Managing Sources]({% link catalog/inventory-sources.md %}).

+## Steps to Source Assignment for a Product:

+1. Click <span class="btn">Assign Source</span>.

+1. Select the checkbox for the required source.

+1. Click <span class="btn">Done</span>.

 ![]({% link images/images/catalog-sources-list.png %}){: .zoom}
 _Sources View_